Project

 What are we investigating in the parks?

-Mowing and grazing: vegetation management experiment
+Mowing and grazing: the importance of vegetation management

 Space between panels or space for natural elements?